Connect with us

 Concerns are mounting about the progress of Konza City in Machakos, 60km southeast of Nairobi, with observers lamenting the project’s failure to attract serious investors.

-The “Silicon Savannah” project has not made any significant progress since its groundbreaking in January 2013 save for construction of a building meant to host the headquarters of the Konza Technopolis Development Authority (KoTDA).
+The “Silicon Savannah” project has not made any significant progress since its groundbreaking in January 2013 save for the construction of a building meant to host the headquarters of the Konza Technopolis Development Authority (KoTDA).

 Interestingly, KoTDA – which was originally supposed to shift to Konza in 2017 – is still operating from a rented office in Westlands, Nairobi.
 This happens even as the State continues to make numerous appeals to the private sector to set up shops in the smart city.